Prosecutors investigate Russian edition of Goebbels' novel

 Russia’s veteran human rights activist Svetlana Gannushkina has said such publications should not be made widely available in a country struggling to contain cases of discrimination and violence against minorities.

-“Historians should of course familiarize themselves with such documents but putting it on sale so widely is just dangerous in Russia where xenophobia is growing,” she said.

-reporting by Gabriela Baczynska and Liza Dobkina in St Petersburg, editing by Elizabeth Piper
+“Historians should of course familiarise themselves with such documents but putting it on sale so widely is just dangerous in Russia where xenophobia is growing,” she said. (reporting by Gabriela Baczynska and Liza Dobkina in St Petersburg, editing by Elizabeth Piper)